linode/docs/docs/guides/security/firewalls/comparing-network-firewall-solutions/index.md

 {{< /tab >}}
 {{< /tabs >}}

-### Allow Incoming Traffic from a Specific Port
+### Allow Incoming Traffic From a Specific Port

 Allowing traffic on specific ports is common, especially for web servers.
-Opening ports allows access for SSH connections (port `22`) and for web application usage (ports `80` and `443`), among other use cases.
+Opening ports allow access for SSH connections (port `22`) and for web application usage (ports `80` and `443`), among other use cases.

 In addition, the firewall tools covered here can use port specifications alongside IP address specifications.
 Doing so can ensure even tighter security, relegating incoming traffic from specific addresses to specific ports.